Financial transparency is hot. Not talking about money is the new dating ick.

 But that’s all over now.
 The new era means we have new rules of dating.
 And one of the biggest rules to ensure your independence is to talk about money early and often.

 The modern dating scene is seeing a shift toward financial discussions early on.
-I’m not suggesting that you to bare your bank balances and credit card debt to each other in lieu of small talk.
+I’m not suggesting that you reveal your bank balances and credit card debt to each other in lieu of small talk.
 And we all know friends with a dating horror story about a finance bro that bragged about his “comp” and bonus all through their first date.

 But while you don’t need to share your credit score on the first date, having general conversations about career goals, spending habits, and financial values should happen early.
 And if your relationship is going somewhere serious, make plans to talk about your money mindset alongside your other goals.